 Best fabrics for the frayed edges are – cotton, denim, camouflage.
 For the inside of the scratches it is best to use thinner coton.

 You can see on this picture that there are ribs on the black denim.
 You will always find lines like this in the fabric texture.
-Those lines usualy go horizontal and vertical, but may vary in denim.
+The are called grain.
+Those lines usually go horizontal and vertical, but may vary in denim.
 The point is that for the Chenille we have to sew and cut diagonal!
 Or against the ribs (see the red lines).
-This is important for the raggy result in the end.
+This is important for the raggy result.

 Cut out the parts for your project.
 Mark the lines where you want your rips to be and prepare some fabric pieces for the inner layers.
-I am using only two red layers, because the item is very small.
-But you can use more layers.
+I am using only two red layers, because the scratches and the whole item are very small.
+But you can use more layers especially on larger projects.

 Sew it right

-Place and pin the underlayers on the back of the body.
-In this project the red fabric must not reach the edges of the heart.
-But if you are making something else with no raw edges, then the underlayers can be placed to cover the whole body piece.
+Place the underlayers onto the back of the body.
+Pin from the right side.
+In this project the red fabric must not reach the edges of the heart, because those edges will frayed.
+But if you are making something where all side seams are sewn inwards, like a pillow case, then the underlayers can be placed to cover the whole body piece including the edges.

-Now stitch all layers along the marked lines.
-Along means not on top of them, but next to.
+Now stitch through all the layers between the marked lines.
+Remember, the marked lines – are the rips-to-be, so the stitching must be next to them, not on them.
 In my case I am making two rips, so I will make three stitches, so that each rip is secured on both sides.

-The stitching lines are parallel, about 1 cm apart and it is best done in the same color thread as the top fabric.
+The stitching lines are parallel, about 1 cm apart and it is best done in the same colour thread as the top fabric.

-With a seam ripper (or manicure scissors) rip through the fabric right in the middle between the stitching lines.
+With a seam ripper (or manicure scissors) rip through the top fabric right in-between the stitching lines.
+Then rip through the next layer, but DO NOT CUT THE LAST BOTTOM LAYER !!!!!!